Ajayt036/Statistics-For-Business-and-Economics-BAN/README.md

 ## AIM

 The Aim of this reposistery is to practice real time business problems to increase the business understanding and  analytical acumen.
-It helps to build a string froundation for the following.
+It helps to build a very strong froundation of the following
+;

-1. Descriptive and predictive analysis.
+1. Descriptive and predictive analysis
 2. Business Domain Knowledge
 3. Probability and Statitsics Concepts
 4. Hands on Analytical tool